berkaysahiin/coding-exercises/README.md

 - Exercise 7: insertion-sort.c
   - It is a program  that sorts given numbers in ascending order by using the logic of insertion-sort algorithm.
+- Exercise 8: alphabetical-order-bs.c
+  - It is a program that sorts given words in ascending alphabetical order by using the logic of bubble-sort algorithm.